smat-dev/jinni/README.md

 Jinni achieves this through two main components: an MCP (Model Context Protocol) server for integration with AI tools and a command-line utility (CLI) for manual use that copies project context to the clipboard ready to paste wherever you need it.

-The tools are opinionated about what counts as relevant project context to best work out of the box in most use cases, automatically excluding:
+These tools are opinionated about what counts as relevant project context to best work out of the box in most use cases, automatically excluding:

     * Binary files
-    * Dotfiles and hideen directories
+    * Dotfiles and hidden directories
     * Common naming conventions for logs, build directories, tempfiles, etc

-This is customizable on a global and per-directory basis if desired.
+Inclusions/exclusions are customizable with complete granularity if required using .contextfiles - this works like .gitignore except definining inclusions.

+The MCP server can provide as much or as little of the project as desired.
+By default the score is the whole project, but the model can ask for specific modules / matching patterns / etc.

 ## Components